Bosnia and Herzegovina: Risk Assessment

 Country Risk Rating

 |C||A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
 Corporate default probability is high.|

 Business Climate Rating

-A political situation marked by ethnic divisions and two coexisting governments
+A political environment marked by ethnic divisions and two coexisting governments

-Following the Dayton Agreements in 1995, the Bosnian administration was split into two distinct autonomous entities: The federation of Bosnia-Herzegovina and the Serb republic of Bosnia.
+Following the 1995 Dayton Accords, Bosnia Herzegovina was divided into two distinct autonomous entities: The Federation of Bosnia-Herzegovina, predominately Bosniak (Muslim) and Croat, and the Serb Republic of Bosnia.
 The State is headed by a collegial Presidency that is representative of the three "constitutive peoples" with an alternating presidency every 8 months.
-The Constitution grants only very limited powers to the central State, giving it responsibility for foreign, monetary and transport policy and defense.
-The complexity of public administration has created shortcomings in terms of governance and weakened the power of the central executive.
-The most recent elections held in October 2014 were won by nationalist parties.
-It did not prove possible to form a coalition government representing the three communities - Muslim Bosnians, Catholic Croatians and Orthodox Serbians - before March 2015, following a great deal of multiparty negotiation.
+The Constitution grants only very limited powers to the central State and responsibility for foreign and monetary policy, transport and defense.
+The complexity of public administration has resulted in deficiencies in terms of governance and weakened the power of the central executive.